kshman/DuView/README.md

 # DuView
 DuView has English UI resources.
-But, no English manual yet.
+But, no English documents yet.
 Sorry 😭

 This application is for reading a zipped book or stored images in folder as a book.
 Only used .NET6 WinForm.
 You can use freely whole resources as your wish.